-Problem loans were a low 0.5% of gross loans as of the end of 2022 (see Exhibit 3), down from 0.7% as of the end of 2021 reflecting the strong lending growth and few borrower defaults.
-Problem loans remained steady at 0.5% as of March 2023, according to FIBI.
-We expect higher problem loan formation going forward because of reduced loan affordability as a result of higher interest rates, a more challenging macroeconomic environment and as the bank's newly originated loans begin to season.
-However, we expect the bank's asset quality to remain strong overall supported by a tight labour market and slower but higher than other advanced markets real GDP growth in 2023 of 2.6%.
+Problem loans were a low 0.5% of gross loans as of June 2023 (see Exhibit 3) and lower than its domestic peers.
+They remained stable compared to the end of 2022 and down from 0.7% as of the end of 2021 reflecting strong lending growth and few borrower defaults.
+Beyond the impact of the conflict, we also expect some problem loan formation because of higher interest rates and as the bank's newly originated loans season.
+Following a 15% growth in 2022 that drives some unseasoned risk, loan growth moderated to 2% during the first six months of 2023.

-Problem loans declined further in 2022, and the bank has demonstrated strong asset quality performance over time Evolution of problem loans ratio and credit costs
+Problem loans remained stable in 2023, and the bank has demonstrated strong asset quality performance over time Evolution of problem loans ratio and credit costs

 In 2022, Israeli banks implemented the US current expected credit losses (CECL) standard.
 Before the CECL standard implementation we defined problem loans as impaired loans and loans in arrears of 90 days or more.
 Accruing loans previously classified as impaired were not included in non-accruing debts under the new standard.
+2021 problem loans ratio reflects the restated figures under the new standard.
 Source: Moody's Investors Service